mieweb/wikiGDrive/README.md

 #### google_files.json is indexed with Google's fileId - data got from google (just adding parentId, simplify lastAuthor)

+### Note this is going away.
+Will be replacing this single database with a multi-file version for scale.

 - id - Google's fileId
 - name - Title set inside google docs.
 It is not unique
 - mimeType - Google's mime type or 'conflict' or 'redirect'